 Dixie Crystals sent a non-stick cooking sheet, which makes baking so much easier!
 Cookies just slide right off, and they hold together right out of the oven better, too, even when they are hot.

 I LOVE to use silicone baking mats when making cookies!
 Check out these Silpat Perfect Cookie Baking Sheets.
 They even have cookie outlines so you can see where to put your cookies!
 The outlines are placed a little differently than you would commonly see, but they are spaced perfectly so that your cookies don’t bump into one another.

 The recipe I chose is one of my favorite Christmas recipes, Chocolate Orange Cookies.
 I love the flavors of chocolate and orange together as evidenced by my Orange Spice Caramel Corn and Chocolate Orange Ice Cream.
 They received rave reviews from my father-in-law, who said they tasted just like those chocolate orange sticks his mother used to buy at Christmas time.
-My mom used to buy those, too!
 I also think they taste like those chocolate oranges wrapped in the shiny orange foil.

 When they come out of the oven, you can see the pretty sugar and orange peel.